srinivaskollipoti/Scheduler/ServiceScheduler/README.md

           2. A Customer if checkin by any mode i.e any device allowed to checkin

      Customer:
-          1. Assuming about type of customer regular or vip is pre-determined and having customer details
+          1. The type of customer (regular or VIP) is pre-determined and the customer details are available.
-          2. A valid Customer payload is provided as request body upon validation inserted to APPOINTMENT table in MySQL Db.
+          2. Upon validation, a valid customer payload is provided as a request body and inserted into the APPOINTMENT table in the MySQL database.
           Note: /mysql/data.sql & /mysql/test-data.sql embodies the tabular structure for CUSTOMER and APPOINTMENT.